ollivarila/ollivarila/README.md

 ### Hi there 👋

-- Currently learning Azure and TypeScript
+- Currently learning TypeScript and various backend technologies
-- Trying to get a job 🤞
+- Open for job opportunities 💼

 ## **Some of my projects**